 Best Chess Openings for Beginners: 5 Simple Systems That Actually Work

 The best chess opening for a beginner is one you can understand and use immediately, not one that requires memorizing 20 moves of theory.
-This guide covers 5 simple opening systems that teach correct principles, reward tactical play, and stay effective as you improve past your first 100 games.
-If you'd rather skim a curated shortlist of beginner-friendly systems with one-click training, visit our openings for beginners landing page.
-For players already at club level, see: Best Chess Openings for Club Players (1200-1800).
+This guide covers 5 simple opening systems that teach correct principles and stay effective as you improve past your first 100 games.
+Already at club level?
+See Best Chess Openings for Club Players (1200-1800).

 TL;DR, Quick Picks: